 (b) A registered electrical contractor may bid on electrical contracts which include alarm systems contracting as a part of the contract, provided that the individual shall subcontract such alarm systems contracting, except raceway systems, to a properly certified or registered alarm system contractor.
 Registered electrical contractors may install raceways for alarm systems.
-However, if the registered electrical contractor, the individual is not required to subcontract out the alarm system contracting.
+However, if the registered electrical contractor is properly certified or registered as an alarm system contractor, the individual is not required to subcontract out the alarm system contracting.